Does Car Insurance Cover Battery Replacement and Damage?

 Covers theft ❌ No ✅ Yes (comprehensive)

-Most EV manufacturers guarantee their battery packs for 8 years or 100,000 miles, covering abnormal capacity loss — typically defined as the battery dropping below 65–70% of its original capacity.
-California requires 10 years/150,000 miles for certain 2026 and newer models.
+Most EV manufacturers guarantee their battery packs for 8 years or 100,000 miles, covering abnormal capacity loss — typically defined as the battery dropping below 70% of its original capacity.
+Notable exceptions include Hyundai, Kia, and VinFast, which offer 10-year battery warranties.
+California has strengthened its rules under CARB standards: 2026–2029 model year BEVs must retain at least 70% of certified electric range for 10 years or 150,000 miles, while 2030+ models face a stricter 80% range retention requirement for the same period.
 Warranties address performance degradation; insurance addresses accidental damage.

 Don't Confuse Warranty and Insurance Claims